Shayaanakbar/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

  3. Explain the details of a Higher Order Component?

- Allows us to reuse a component, HOC takes component as an argument or parameter, these are called style components
+ Allows us to reuse a component, HOC takes component as an argument or parameter,

  4. What are three different ways to style components in React?
 Explain some of the benefits of each.